jedgabrielmalonzo/JayJef-Auto-Parts-and-Supplies-Inventory-Management-System/docs/08-ai-assistant.md

 ## Feature Summary

-The **JayJef AI Inventory Assistant** provides natural language search, stock verification, price lookup, and low-stock alerts directly grounded in the shop's PostgreSQL database.
+The **JayJef AI Inventory Assistant** is a **lightweight, deterministic SQL-based query engine** (not an external neural LLM like OpenAI or Gemini).
+It provides natural language keyword search, stock verification, price lookup, and low-stock alerts grounded strictly in live PostgreSQL database records without relying on external AI API dependencies.

 Staff can query the assistant via the dedicated **Assistant Page** (`/assistant`) or the floating **AI Chatbot widget** (`<AiChatbot />`) available across all app screens.